-On Saturday, 4 November, the last wall on the Neville Bonner Building was demolished giving way to an uninterrupted view from the Riverside Expressway through to George Street.
+On Saturday, 4 November, the last wall of the Neville Bonner Building was demolished, giving way to an uninterrupted view from the Riverside Expressway through to George Street.

-Destination Brisbane Consortium Project Director Simon Crooks said it was certainly a different picture for people coming off the Riverside Expressway using the Margaret Street exit.
+Destination Brisbane Consortium Project Director Simon Crooks said it was certainly a different picture for people drivers exiting the Riverside Expressway using the Margaret Street exit.

-“When the integrated resort development opens, expected in 2022, this will be the location of towers two and three which will house The Star branded hotels, positioned at the front of the arc shaped building and topped off with a publicly accessible sky deck that can cater for up to 1,500 people at a time,” he said.
+“When the integrated resort development opens, expected in 2022, this will be the location of towers two and three which will house The Star Entertainment Group-branded hotels, positioned at the front of the arc-shaped building with a publicly accessible sky deck on top that can cater for up to 1,500 people at a time,” he said.

 The only section of the Neville Bonner building that remains is the basement in Block A, which has been retained to provide structural support to William Street.
 It is envisaged the demolition of the basement will take place in early 2018.